 BUILDING TECH ECOSYSTEMS IN EMERGING COUNTRIES: LATIN AMERICA

 It seems that every country and major city in the world is trying to become the next Silicon Valley.
 The focus is on building an ‘ecosystem’ that will stimulate innovation and create jobs through increased entrepreneurship.
 There are many theories and strategies on how to build a successful ecosystem that effectively integrates seed and venture capital, accelerators and incubators, universities, government, corporations and other entities in the business community.
 Why do some countries and cities achieve this while others do not?
 We will explore this question in class, then visit some of the most successful new technology ecosystems in Latin America.
 Students will engage with leaders that have created these new ecosystems by interviewing entrepreneurs and investors to learn more about the current opportunities and challenges they are facing.

 Social Impact is a joint EMBA-Full-Time MBA course examining the unique challenges of designing business models that create positive societal or environmental impact.
 During the course, students gain broad exposure to a variety of organizations around the world deliberately designed for social impact, and analyze how and where financial return is compatible with social return.
-The class also has the opportunity to look in-depth at the social challenges and market opportunities in eastern Africa.
-Students work as a team on a consulting project with a nonprofit organization, selling a portfolio of products intended to create positive social impact, and travel to Kenya and Rwanda to conduct field research and interviews and meet leading social impact organizations.
+The class also offers the opportunity to look in-depth at the social challenges and market opportunities in South Africa.
+Students work as a team on a consulting project with a nonprofit organization, selling a portfolio of products intended to create positive social impact, and travel to South Africa to conduct field research and interviews and meet leading social impact organizations.